Kansas City shooting was not an act of terrorism or homegrown violence, say police

 Updated February 15, 2024 at 1:20 PM ET

-"This appeared to be a dispute between several people that ended in gun violence," Police Chief Stacey Graves said Thursday at a briefing for the media.
+"This appeared to be a dispute between several people that ended in gun violence," Kansas City, Mo., Police Chief Stacey Graves said Thursday at a briefing for the media.

 Three suspects have been detained following the shooting, which left one person dead and at least 22 others injured.
 Graves said that two of the suspects were juveniles.
 No suspect has yet been charged.

-Graves said the 23 victims ranged in age from 8 to 47, and at least half were under the age of 16.
-This number includes the one fatality: 43-year-old Elizabeth Galvan — who has also been identified as Lisa Lopez-Galvan — a DJ at local radio station KKFI and mother of two.
+Graves said that the 23 victims ranged in age from 8 to 47 and that at least half were under age 16.
+This number includes the one fatality: 43-year-old Elizabeth Galvan — who has also been identified as Lisa Lopez-Galvan — a DJ at local radio station KKFI and a mother of two.

 "It is with sincere sadness and an extremely heavy and broken heart that we let our community know that KKFI DJ Lisa Lopez-Galvan, host of Taste of Tejano lost her life today in the shooting at the KC Chiefs' rally.
 Our hearts and prayers are with her family," the station said in a Facebook post on Wednesday night.